atapas/model-repo/README.md

 </p>

 # 👋 Introducing `Model Repo`
-`model-repo` is a public repository contains the best practices about creating and maintainining repositories to gain maximum engagements, contributions, and acknowledgements(like stars)
+`model-repo` is a public repository contains the best practices about creating and maintainining repositories to gain maximum engagements, contributions, and acknowledgements(like stars, sponsors)

 # 🚀 Demo
 Here is a quick demo of the app.
 We hope you enjoy it.